-As the world’s leading practitioner in fitting the BiOM Power Foot by iWalk, Art has become a go-to resource for within MCOP and the industry.
-He has tirelessly worked with iWalk to further improve the BiOM foot.
-This has become a personal interest for Art and he has, on several occasions presented to the internal development and clinical team at iWalk.
+As the world’s leading practitioner in fitting bionic technology, Art has become a go-to resource for within MCOP and the industry.
+He has tirelessly worked with manufacturers to further improve prosthetic technology.
+This has become a personal interest for Art and he has, on several occasions presented to the internal development and clinical team.

 Art lives in Clarksburg, MD, with his wife, Erica, and three daughters: Audrey, Alaina and Addison.
 In his spare time, Molnar participates on a softball team and follows other sports.